FailAcademy/learning/wdp-vancouver/_lessons/week-02/04-intro-to-jquery.md

 ## Pre-Work

-Readings from _Learn to Code Advanced HTML & CSS_:
+Follow this jQuery lesson from _Learn to Code Advanced HTML & CSS_:

 - [jQuery](http://learn.shayhowe.com/advanced-html-css/jquery/)

-Also before class, familiarize yourself with jQuery by completing the free **[Try jQuery](http://try.jquery.com/)** course on Code School.
+Also before class, try to familiarize yourself with jQuery by completing the [jQuery introduction lesson](https://www.codecademy.com/learn/learn-jquery/modules/learn-jquery-introduction) on Codeacademy.

 ---